2021 Facebook leak: XCheck

 The documents have shown a private program known as "XCheck" or "cross-check" that Facebook has employed in order to whitelist posts from users deemed as "high-profile".
 The system began as a quality control measure but has since grown to protect "millions of VIP users from the company's normal enforcement process".
 XCheck has led to celebrities and other public figures being exempt from punishment that the average Facebook user would receive from violating policies.
 In 2019, football player Neymar had posted nude photos of a woman who had accused him of rape which were left up for more than a day.
 According to The Wall Street Journal, "XCheck grew to include at least 5.8 million users in 2020" according to Facebook's internal documents.
 The goal of XCheck was "to never publicly tangle with anyone who is influential enough to do you harm".

 Collaboration on censorship with the government of Vietnam

-In 2020, Vietnam's communist government threatened to shut down Facebook if the social media company did not cooperate on censoring political content in the country, Meta's (then known as Facebook) big market in Southeast Asia.
+In 2020, Vietnam's communist government threatened to shut down Facebook if the social media company did not cooperate on censoring political content in the country, Facebook's (now Meta's) biggest market in Southeast Asia.
 The decision to comply was personally approved by Mark Zuckerberg.
 By the end of 2020, it was reported by Facebook that they had increased censorship by 983% in comparison to the last report.